hector918/cantonese_dictionary/README.md

-# Cantonese dictionary with english phonics
+# Cantonese dictionary with english romanization

 - Live instance is on
   - with Bulma css framework: [http://binserv.us](http://binserv.us)